 After all the years (Queen's Bohemian Rhapsody project was announced back in 2010).
 After Sacha Baron Cohen-gate.
 After all the rumours and the wild speculation... we finally have an idea about what the finished Queen movie is going to look like.
-And this is what the trailer made us think.
+It's released in the UK this month.
+And this is what the trailers made us think.

 1. Is that Freddie's voice?
 Brian's guitar playing?

 If it's not, hats off, and Rami Malek might just be the most gifted impersonator in the history of the cinema.
 Although, let's face it, there's not much competition for this title.
 Val Kilmer was brilliant in The Doors' movie, but the film itself was 24-carat hokum.

 Despite this being Freddie's story, it's 52 seconds into the first trailer before we hear Malek speak a short sentence, while the only other time he says anything (at 1'12"), he sounds half-drunk, half-Dutch.
 Anyone remember Keanu Reeves in Bram Stoker's Dracula?